MartinBeseda/SelectQAOA/README.md

 Let's use gsdtsr as an example.

-The folder "./datasets/boot_qa_datasets/gsdtsr" contains the file "gdtsr.csv" dataset file.
+The folder "./datasets/boot_qa_datasets" contains for example the file "gdtsr.csv" dataset file.
 This file contains, except for the first, many rows as test cases.
 Each row is then divided by three columns: id, time, and rate.